Acer griseum – Paperbark Maple

 Watering: Moderate & Regular, intolerant of drought

-Soil: Tolerates clay, but prefers moist, slightly acidic, well drained soil
+Soil: Tolerates clay, but prefers moist, slightly acidic, well-drained soil

 Growth Rate: Slow